Kindergarten Program Information

 - An understanding of who our students are and how we can help each one fulfill their individual potential

 The Parkland Elementary Curriculum provides a comprehensive instructional program that focuses on Language Arts, Math, Social Studies, Science, Health, Visual Arts, Music, Physical Education and use of the Media Center (Library).
 The opportunity for elementary children to receive band or string instrumental instruction begins in fourth grade.
 Career exploration occurs at all levels of instruction throughout a student’s tenure at Parkland.
 All students in grades 1-12 will be assigned a Chromebook for the year.
 Kindergartners will use iPads.
-If you have questions related to curriculum, please contact the Office of Curriculum and Instruction at 610- 351-5540.
+If you have questions related to curriculum, please contact the Office of Teaching and Learning at 610- 351-5540.

 Parkland elementary schools operate on a 4-day schedule.
 Your child may have art on Day 1, gym on Day 2, music on Day 3, and media center (library) on Day 4.
 This means that you will need to know what items your child will be required to bring with him/her in order to participate in his/her daily “special” activity (sneakers for gym class, book for the media center, musical instrument for music lessons, etc.).
 The daily schedule is posted online on the elementary school web site.
 Of course, if school is canceled due to inclement weather, the daily schedule will change accordingly.
 For example, if school is canceled on Tuesday, Day 3, then Wednesday will become Day 3.
 Please call the school office if you have any questions about the daily schedule.